flowershow/demo/blog/README.md

 ---
-title: Blog
+title: Blog Demo
 hero:
-  title: Blog Demo
+  title: Welcome to Demo Blog!
-  description: Welcome to Demo Blog!
-Here you'll find a collection of posts about various topics.
+  description: Here you'll find a collection of posts about various topics.
 Enjoy exploring and let the inspiration flow.
   image: blog.png
   cta:
     - label: Discover all